 Too many players race through video games, never releasing the run button as they storm through set-piece after set-piece to the closing credits.
-In doing so they miss out on experiencing being in the world that the game developers and designers have painstakingly put together for them to enjoy.
+In doing so, they miss out on truly experiencing the world that the game developers and designers have painstakingly put together for them to enjoy.
 They miss out on being a part of the game world.

-There are many reasons you may wish to consider slowing down and walking through the world of the game you’re currently playing.
-The biggest one for me is roleplaying as a citizen of the video game world.
+There are many reasons players should consider slowing down and walking through the world of the game you’re currently playing.
+The biggest one for me is to roleplay as a citizen of the game world.

-In Grand Theft Auto V I’ll regularly switch to the first person view and explore the streets of Los Santos.
-I’ll wander down back alleys, inspect storefronts (even those that aren’t operational in-game).
+For example, in Grand Theft Auto V, I’ll regularly switch to the first person view and explore the streets of Los Santos.
+I’ll wander down back alleys and inspect storefronts (even those that aren’t operational in-game).
 I’ll visit coffee shops and people-watch on the beach.
 It makes Los Santos feel like a real, living place for me.

-In Black Desert Online I’ll stroll through Heidel City watching other players going about their business.
-I’ll pop into taverns to see the NPC locals enjoying their drinks, and watch as distant ships gradually drift towards the shore.
+In Black Desert Online, I’ll stroll through Heidel City watching other players going about their business.
+I’ll pop into taverns to see the NPC locals enjoying their drinks and watch as distant ships gradually drift towards the shore.
 Considering I’m not a fan of the story in Black Desert, I’ve managed to weave a story within the beautiful world that the developers have created.

 Try walking.
-Even taking an hour away from racing to the final boss could revitalise your view of the world you’re exploring and breathe fresh life into your gaming experience in general.
+Take an hour away from racing to the final boss.
+It could revitalise your view of the world you’re exploring and breathe fresh life into your gaming experience in general.

 Just a thought.